In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Thousand Trails Review Cons #5 – Initial Investment

-Another con is that it does require a significant investment to get one of the upgraded Thousand Trails memberships.
+Another con is that it does require somewhat of an investment to get one of the upgraded Thousand Trails memberships.

 These are the ones that allow you to travel from park to park across the country.
 And I covered the membership options earlier in this article.

-Of course, if you are buying a new upgraded membership from Thousand Trails it starts around $9,000 now.
-That’s the 2024 prices anyway.
+Of course, if you are buying a new upgraded membership from Thousand Trails in 2025 it starts around $2000 per year for a 2 year term now.

-And the cost of Thousand Trails memberships keep going up.
+But the cost of Thousand Trails memberships keep going up.
+So who knows how much they will be in the years ahead.

 Thousand Trails Cons #6 – Confusing Options